U.S. Tax Information

 Please note that the information on this webpage is provided for your convenience and does not constitute legal taxation advice.

-To help NC State international students and scholars with their tax filing responsibilities, OIS has arranged access to Sprintax Tax Return software.
+To help NC State international students and scholars with their tax filing responsibilities, OIS has arranged access to Sprintax Returns tax preparation software.
+Many of you may have heard of Sprintax before because you used their Sprintax Calculus software to complete the tax assessment process through International Compensation and Taxation when you began campus employment.

-Sprintax can help you determine whether you are a non-resident alien or resident alien for tax filing purposes for free.
-If you are determined to be a non-resident alien, you will be able to use Sprintax and OIS will provide access codes for a $5 fee for federal tax filing.
-Sprintax will guide international students and scholars through the federal tax preparation process, prepare the necessary federal tax return forms, and check to see if taxes are owed or if a refund is due.
+Sprintax Returns is a different software program and can help you determine whether you are a non-resident alien or resident alien for tax filing purposes for free.
+If you are determined to be a non-resident alien, you will be able to use Sprintax Returns and OIS will provide access codes for a $5 fee for federal tax filing.
+Sprintax Returns will guide international students and scholars through the federal tax preparation process, prepare the necessary federal tax return forms, and check to see if taxes are owed or if a refund is due.

-Please note that state tax filing and amended tax filing cannot be completed using the code referenced above.
-Sprintax will offer you the option to prepare any required state government tax documentation or amended tax documentation for an additional cost.
+Please note that state tax filing and amended tax filing cannot be completed using the Sprintax Returns code referenced above.
+Sprintax Returns will offer you the option to prepare any required state government tax documentation or amended tax documentation for an additional cost.

-International students and scholars wishing to use Sprintax to complete their tax filing obligation for tax year 2023 may purchase an access code to the Sprintax software through our office here.
+International students and scholars wishing to use Sprintax Returns to complete their tax filing obligation for tax year 2024 may purchase an access code to the Sprintax Returns software through our office via this link.
 Once you complete the code purchase, you will receive a confirmation message that will contain your code.
-We recommend that students and scholars initiate the filing process through Sprintax before purchasing a code to ensure they meet the criteria (non-resident alien) to file through Sprintax. **Please note these codes are non-refundable.**
+We recommend that students and scholars initiate the filing process through Sprintax Returns before purchasing a code to ensure they meet the criteria (non-resident alien) to file through Sprintax Returns. **Please note these codes are non-refundable.**

-• OIS also arranged a special virtual tax webinar for NC State to help our international students and scholars navigate this process.
-This webinar was held on Tuesday, February 6th and the recording can be viewed here.
+- OIS has also arranged a special tax webinar for NC State to help our international students and scholars navigate this process.
+This webinar will be held on Thursday, February 13th at 1:00pm EST. Students and scholars must register in order attend.

 Sprintax will also host a series of free webinars that explain tax filing responsibilities in more detail.
 Each webinar will cover the same topics listed below.